 During this networking course, Hunter Business School students learn how hardware is used for networking, about various types of networks, and how to set up and troubleshoot network connections.

-Students gain an understanding of the purpose of the OSI model, the structure and purpose of data packets and frames, about basic data packets and frames, and basic data transmission concepts.
+Computer technician students gain an understanding of the purpose of the OSI model, the structure and purpose of data packets and frames, about basic data packets and frames, and basic data transmission concepts.
 This includes full duplexing, attenuation, latency, and noise.

 Hunter Business School students also get knowledge of the key TCP/IP services, along with commonly used network access methods and their many physical layers and standards.
-Prerequisite: CTNS203
+Course Prerequisite: CTNS203

 CTNS302 (120 hours)

-Hunter Business School students learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws in this Hunter Business School course.
+Hunter Business School students learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws in this Hunter Business School training course.

-Students become familiarized with the various types of wireless networking characteristics, wireless standards that support the Internet of Things (IoT), 802.11 standards and innovations, and virtualization technologies, including how virtual machines connect with a network and how networking infrastructure devices can be virtualized.
+Computer technician students become familiarized with the various types of wireless networking characteristics, wireless standards that support the Internet of Things (IoT), 802.11 standards and innovations, and virtualization technologies, including how virtual machines connect with a network and how networking infrastructure devices can be virtualized.

 This networking course covers cloud computing categories and models, remote access, and the purposes of network segmentation and provides Hunter Business School students with an understanding of how VLANs work and are used.
-Prerequisite: CTNS301
+Course Prerequisite: CTNS301

 Network Communications, Security, and Performance